getstackhead/stackhead/Documentation/stackhead-modules/development/module-configuration-file.md

 `name` is the actual name of the Terraform provider. `vendor` is the owner's name on Terraform registry.
 Looking at the provider _getstackhead/caddy_, _getstackhead_ is the vendor and _caddy_ is the name.

+Per default StackHead will initialize an empty provider.
+If you need to setup the provider with attributes, create a template file and set its path via `init` setting as shown below.

+{% hint style="info" %}
+Per default Ansible paths are resolved from playbook directory.
+Start your path with the variable `{{ role_path }}` to point to your role.
+{% endhint %}

 {% code title="stackhead-module.yml" %}
 ```yaml
 ---